The healthcare industry is the largest employer in the United States.

-This is in contrast to Paubox Marketing which will sign a BAA and allows your patients to read their personalized healthcare marketing emails directly from their inboxes with no extra steps.
+This is in contrast to Paubox Marketing which will sign a BAA and allows your patients to read their personalized HIPAA complaint email marketing directly from their inboxes with no extra steps.

 Secure patient outreach during a pandemic

-Email marketing is a proven communication method across all industries with a high return on investment, but the healthcare industry hasn’t had a HIPAA compliant tool to take advantage of it—until we created Paubox Marketing.
+Email marketing is a proven communication method across all industries with a high return on investment, but the healthcare industry hasn’t had a HIPAA compliant email marketing tool to take advantage of it—until Paubox Marketing.

-As we learned during our recent Paubox customer interviews about how healthcare providers are reacting to COVID-19, many of our proactive clients have been reaching out to their patients about the coronavirus pandemic.
+As we learned during our recent Paubox customer interviews about how healthcare providers are reacted to COVID-19, many of our proactive clients reached out to their patients about the coronavirus pandemic.

-Some customers told us they email their patients using a bulk blind carbon copy (BCC) method, which puts limits on how many messages you can send.
+Some customers told us they emailed their patients using a bulk blind carbon copy (BCC) method, which puts limits on how many messages you can send.